 Thom’s Focus on

-Thom has focused on health care reforms to ensure North Carolina families have access to affordable and quality health care choices.
-Thom has also worked on real bipartisan solutions to combat drug addiction and advance medical research and innovation.
+Thom has focused on health care reforms to ensure North Carolina families have access to affordable and quality health care.
+Thom has also worked on real bipartisan solutions to combat substance use and advance medical research and innovation.

 Combatting the Nation’s Opioid Addiction Crisis

-Thom was a staunch advocate for the Comprehensive Addiction and Recovery Act, landmark bipartisan legislation signed into law by President Obama in 2016 that brings together the experiences and recommendations of drug addiction experts, law enforcement, health care providers, first responders, and the patient community most affected by the opioid epidemic.
+Thom was a staunch advocate for the Comprehensive Addiction and Recovery Act, a landmark bipartisan law that brings together the experiences and recommendations of drug addiction experts, law enforcement, health care providers, first responders, and the patient community most affected by the opioid epidemic.
 The law also addresses the strain the addiction crisis places on our criminal justice system by providing more resources to identify and treat incarcerated Americans, helping put them on the path to recovery, which in turn could lower the nation’s recidivism and crime rates.

-In 2018, Thom advocated for the SUPPORT for Patients and Communities Act, another piece of landmark bipartisan legislation to combat the national opioid crisis, which was signed into law by President Trump.
+Thom also advocated for the SUPPORT for Patients and Communities Act, another piece of landmark bipartisan legislation to combat the national opioid crisis, which was signed into law by then-President Trump.
 The bipartisan law aims to stop illegal drug smuggling at the border, makes it easier for more medical professionals to treat people in recovery to prevent relapse and overdoses, and provides support for comprehensive opioid recovery centers.